mpNet: variable depth unfolded neural network for massive MIMO channel estimation: Experimental validation

-{\bf Out of order antennas.} Let us first simulate antennas that go out of order, in a base station equipped with 64 antennas.
+{\bf Out of order antennas.} Let us first simulate antennas that go out of order, in a BS equipped with 64 antennas.
 This is done by setting some of the antenna gains to zero at a certain point of time during training.
-In this case, we consider 3 scenarios: 10\%, 30\% and 50\% of broken antennas (chosen uniformly at random).
-Similarly to previous experiments, the channels are generated following the SSCM model at a variable SNR and the adaptive version of {\sf mpNet} with $\mathtt{SC_2}$ is compared to the other estimation methods.
+However, the BS will still receive noise on out of order antennas.
+We consider 3 scenarios: 10\%, 30\% and 50\% of broken antennas (chosen uniformly at random).
+Similarly to previous experiments, the channels are generated following the SSCM model at a variable SNR (figure~\ref{fig:snr_histo}) and the adaptive version of {\sf mpNet} with $\mathtt{SC_2}$ is compared to the other estimation methods.
 Figure~\ref{fig:break} shows the results.
 It can be seen that the training starts as usual with our model slowly approaching the performance of OMP with the optimal dictionary.
 The anomaly can be observed at the middle of training when the number of seen channels reaches ${\sim} 100000$ channels.
 All the estimation methods see their error jump, with the exception of LS where no change is observed.
 The amount by which the error increases is proportional to the number of broken antennas.
 The error starts decreasing again for {\sf mpNet} as the training resumes, but naturally stays the same for OMP based methods that do not correct the dictionary they use.
 By the end of the experiment, and depending on the number of broken antennas, {\sf mpNet} can completely recover from the damage and its error reaches once again the level it successfully attained right before the anomaly.

-The LS estimation method does not depend on any physical parameter, which explains the stable error level it displayed throughout the experiment.
+The LS estimation method does not depend on any physical parameter, which explains the stable error level it maintained throughout the experiment.
 OMP methods, however, see their error increase because the physical parameters they are based on become less precise and thus induce a bigger error.
 Those methods are hence capable of detecting the exact moment where the damage happens but are incapable of adapting.
 On the other hand, and for the same reason, {\sf mpNet} is also capable of detecting the anomaly but rapidly adapts its parameters (dictionary).
 In practice, the detection could be implemented via a simple threshold.